Skip to content

 • Test whether the setup was successful.
 Open a command line shell in any directory.
 Execute the command javac -version.
 If this command is recognized and the shell displays the version of the installed JDK (e.g., javac 11.0.5), then the setup was successful.

-Now we have the prerequisites to run MontiCore from the command line.
-The JDK installation is also required for using MontiCore with Gradle.
+Now we have the prerequisites to run MontiCore from the command line (CLI) or alternatively using Gradle.

-This section describes instructions to perform the following first steps to use MontiCore as an CLI tool:
+This section describes instructions to perform the following first steps to use MontiCore, either as a CLI tool or with Gradle:

 • Installation of the MontiCore distribution file.